Technigo/project-express-api/README.md

 # The Project

 A backend project where I got to build my own API through Heroku.
-The project has a several RESTful endpoints which returns either an array of books or a single item.
+The project has several RESTful endpoints which returns either an array of books or a single item.

 # Express API